Stop West Nile Spraying Now

 Have WNv risks been exaggerated and spraying risks largely ignored?

-As communities around the country have dealt with this issue, some strong statements have been made that suggest that the media and local public-health officials have exaggerated the WNV risk while ignoring very real risks from spraying of adulticides and the ineffectiveness at stopping the transmission of WNV to humans.
+As communities around the country have dealt with this issue, some strong statements have been made that suggest that the media and local public-health officials have exaggerated the WNv risk while ignoring very real risks from spraying of adulticides and the ineffectiveness at stopping the transmission of WNv to humans.
 We list a few of them here.

 Do these pesticides pose any risks?